MainfluxLabs/docs/docs/messaging.md

 {
   "profile": {
     "content_type": "application/senml+cbor",
-    "write": "true",
+    "write": true,
-    "notify":" false",
+    "notify": false,
-    "webhook": "false",
+    "webhook_id": ""
   }
 }
 ```

-When `content_type` is defined as `application/json`, in the `transformer` structure you can define the payload field `time_field` to use as timestamp, the timestamp `time_format`, the timestamp `time_location` and the payload `value_fields` names.
+When `content_type` is defined as `application/json`, in the `transformer` structure you can define the payload field `time_field` to use as timestamp, the timestamp `time_format` and the timestamp `time_location`.

 Here's an example of `JSON` metadata:
 ```
 {
   "profile": {
     "content_type": "application/json",
-    "write": "true",
+    "write": true,
-    "notify": "false",
+    "notify": false,
-    "webhook": "false",
+    "webhook_id": "",
     "transformer": {
       "value_fields": ["val1", "val2"],
-      "time_field": "",
+      "time_field": "t",
       "time_format": "unix",
       "time_location": "UTC"
     }